 Consider the following statement: Customer Lifetime Value (LTV) > Acquisition Cost (CAC)

-Strategies To Grow Your Insurance Agency
+Final Thoughts About Strategies to Grow Your Insurance Agency

 Understanding the impact of the loops you already have in your acquisition programs will give you a starting point to evaluate strategies to grow your insurance agency.